 - a) A student for the PhD degree must, unless the research director decides otherwise, follow an approved programme in the research Focus Area in consultation with the research director.
-Attendance of the approved programme is compulsory, and if the student fails to do so, his/her studies may be terminated. - b) A student who has been admitted to the PhD programme must submit a research proposal to the prescribed Committee for approval within six (6) months after registration.
-The approved academic processes and administrative cut-off dates for submission must be followed. - c) If a student fails to submit a research proposal for approval within six (6) months after registration, his/her studies may be terminated (General Academic Rule 5.4.11).
+Attendance of the approved programme is compulsory, and if the student fails to do so, his/her studies may be terminated. - b) A student who has been admitted to the PhD programme must preferably submit a research proposal to the prescribed Committee for approval within six (6) months but not later than one (1) year after the final date of registration as determined in the annual university calendar.
+The approved academic processes and administrative cut-off dates for submission must be followed.

+c) If a student fails to submit a research proposal as indicated above, his/her studies may be terminated (General Academic Rule 5.4.11).